What To Expect When We Work Together

 Therapy is an investment—of time, energy, and resources.
 And you are worth it.

 To serve you best, I intentionally limit the number of clients I work with.
-This allows me to be fully present, maintain a clean and safe space—yes, that includes sanitizing playroom toys between young clients—and take the time I need between sessions to recharge, so I can show up for you, your family or child, with my whole heart.
+This allows me to be fully present, maintain a clean and safe space—yes, that includes sanitizing playroom toys between young clients—and take the time I need between sessions to recharge, so I can show up for you, your family, or your child with my whole heart.

-Cancelation policy: If you know in advance of 24 hours that you’re unable to attend your scheduled session and we’re unable to find a mutually agreed-upon time to reschedule within the same week or the week before or after that session, the full session fee will apply.
-The full fee will be charged to cancellations made with less than 24 hours’ notice.
-However, I understand that emergencies (an emergency is a sudden death or serious injury of immediate family member for example) happen.
+If you know in advance of 24 hours that you’re unable to attend your scheduled session and we’re unable to find a mutually agreed-upon time to reschedule within the same week or the week before or after that session, the full session fee will apply.
+The full fee will be charged for cancellations made with less than 24 hours’ notice.
+However, I understand that emergencies (for example, a sudden death or serious injury of an immediate family member) happen.
 If that’s the case, we may be able to make other arrangements to avoid the cancellation fee.
 You will never be charged for any sessions I cancel due to illness, planned vacations, or holidays.

 I’m honored to be part of your journey and look forward to supporting you.